mayconsilvaa/mayconsilvaa/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/mayconsilvaa/)](https://www.linkedin.com/in/mayconsilvaa/)

 ### About me
-I'm a Software Engineer, graduated from the institution Promove.

-In terms of technologies, at the moment I'm full javascript in my entire stack.

 I have knowledge and work with some frameworks and libs, including Express, NestJs, React, NextJs and others.